 A Day On the Caney Fork River: The Beginning

 I prefer to meet anglers at the takeout ramp.
 When you are finished, all you have to do is get in your car and leave instead of waiting for me to drive you back to the put in.
 If you bring your own fly rods, we usually put them in the rod tubes before heading up to the dam or wherever our launch point is.
 Once we arrive at the launch, I quickly throw any last second items in the boat.
-After launching, I quickly row into the middle of the river and then drop anchor.
-If you brought your own fly rods, I’ll now take the time to rig them up properly.
-If you are using mine, they are normally ready to go and you start fishing.
+I’ll do any necessary rod rigging as well.
+After launching, I like to row into the middle of the river and then drop anchor.
+We will go through the terminology and techniques for the day and hopefully catch the first trout or two.

 A Day On the Caney Fork River: The Methods

 The Caney Fork River is known as a midge factory.
 Nymphing usually produces the best numbers of fish.
 If we are out on low water, then a dry fly with a midge dropper may be the ticket.
 Regardless of how we start, I start showing anglers how to pick good places to cast.
 Often, we will spot a good fish and stop to sight fish.
 That produces some of the most exciting moments of the day.
 Many anglers struggle with spotting fish.
-Having a good Caney Fork River fly fishing guide can help more with finding fish than anything else.
+Having an experienced Caney Fork River fly fishing guide can help more with finding fish than anything else.
+Knowing what flies the fish wants to eat doesn’t hurt either.

 A Day On the Caney Fork River: Catching Trout

 Usually, this part takes less time than getting anglers to cast well.
 In fact, I’ve had people catch 20″ trout within 10 feet of the front of the boat.
 Most of the time, we catch our first fish just a few yards from the boat ramp.
 By the time we pass the last wade fishermen, anglers are dialed in with both their casting and mending and trout are coming to the net with regularity.
 The first good holes usually call for either dropping the anchor or back rowing to fish them again.
-Your Caney Fork River fly fishing guide should know which holes are the best and which ones to row on past.
+Your Caney Fork River fly fishing guide will know which holes are the best and which ones to row on past.
+This can vary week to week.

 Sometimes we will stop and get out to wade.
 Most anglers enjoy the opportunity to get out and cool off.
-Stalking trout on foot is just as exciting when you don’t have to content with the crowds close to the access points.
+Stalking trout on foot is just as exciting when you don’t have to contend with the crowds closer to the access points.

-Anglers will have the chance to enjoy various birds and wildlife in between hooking and landing fish.
+Anglers will also have the chance to enjoy various birds and wildlife in between hooking and landing fish.
 Often sighted along the banks or swimming in the water are mink, muskrats, and beavers.
 We see osprey and bald eagles fairly regularly.
 A treat you will enjoy on every float are good numbers of great blue herons.
-Along the river we often see deer and wild turkeys.
-River otters and other less common wildlife are seen occasionally.
+Along the river we often see deer, squirrels, and wild turkeys.
+River otters, bobcats, and other less common wildlife are seen occasionally.

 A Day On the Caney Fork River: The Lunch